JuliaPy/MicroMamba.jl/README.md

 The following environment variables customise the behaviour of this package.
 - `JULIA_MICROMAMBA_EXECUTABLE`: If set, it must be the path of a MicroMamba executable to use instead of downloading it.
+It becomes the return value of `executable()`.
 - `JULIA_MICROMAMBA_URL`: The URL to fetch MicroMamba from if it needs to be downloaded.
   The following string replacements are made:
   - `{platform}` is replaced with the platform, such as `linux-64`.
   - `{version}` is replaced with the desired version, such as `latest` or `0.19.0`.
-- `JULIA_MICROMAMBA_VERSION`: The version to insert into the URL.
+- `JULIA_MICROMAMBA_VERSION`: If MicroMamba needs to be downloaded, this specifies the version.